 Daryl Holland is a retired U.S. Army Sergeant Major with over 20 years of active duty experience.
 His last assignment was as an Operator in 1st SFOD-Delta.
-He conducted over 1,000 combat missions in Afghanistan, Iraq, Bosnia, and the Philippines as an Operator during his Special Operations career.
+He conducted several hundred combat operations in Afghanistan, Iraq, Bosnia, and the Philippines as an Operator during his Special Operations career.
 Additionally, Daryl has over 1,000 free fall jumps under his belt.

 Daryl spent 12 years as a Delta Operator/Sniper and 5 years in 1st Special Forces Group as a Combat Diver and Operational Detachment Alpha (ODA) Team Sergeant.
 In March, 2011 he joined the Instructor team at King Abdullah II Special Operations Center (KASOTC) in Amman, Jordan where he trained with Special Forces units from Afghanistan, Austria, Belgium, Brunei, China, Iraq, Palestine, Lebanon, Saudi Arabia, Jordan and the U.S. As the Senior Instructor he was the Event Coordinator for the May 2012 4th Annual Warrior Competition attended by 32 Counter Terrorist (CT) units.
 He has conducted Foreign Internal Defense (FID) missions in Afghanistan, Iraq, Jordan, Kurdistan, Malaysia, Philippines, South Korea, and Thailand.